 In the area of pricing, neither of these offerings can be called cheap.
 Of course, Avast SecureLine is cheaper than ExpressVPN.
 However, it’s prices may be harder to swallow considering the gulf between the two services.
 On the plus side, though, Avast SecureLine offers a 7-day free trial for monthly plans and a 60-day free trial for 1-year plans.

 ExpressVPN offers no free trial but provides a 30-day money-back guarantee for all pricing plans.
-Its plans allow for up to 3 simultaneous connections compared to Avast’s 5.
+Its plans allow for up to 5 simultaneous connections, similar to Avast’s.

 While ExpressVPN may be the more expensive offering, it’s definitely the better bargain.
 If dirt cheap is what you’re looking for, you might want to look elsewhere.